 3. Protection of University Resources

 Users of University information technology and digital resources are responsible for protecting University data, including its confidentiality, integrity, access, retention and disposal, in accordance with the University’s Information Security Policy (www.princeton.edu/oit/it-policies/it-security-policy), Record Retention Policy, (records.princeton.edu) and other applicable University policies.
-Individuals with University accounts or administrative responsibility over any University resources should take reasonable measures to protect these accounts and resources.
-Shared University technological resources should be used for educational purposes and to carry out the legitimate business of the University, and should not be used in a way that disrupts or otherwise interferes with any University activities or systems or that is inconsistent with the University’s policies or goals.
+Individuals with University accounts or administrative or custodial responsibility over any University resources should take reasonable measures to protect these accounts and resources.
+Shared University technological resources should be used for educational purposes and to carry out the legitimate business of the University, and should not be used in a way that disrupts or otherwise interferes with any University activities or systems, or that is inconsistent with the University’s policies or goals.

 4. Violations and Penalties